 Seventy-nine years after the massacre of Babi Yar, Nazi Germany’s successor state, namely the Federal Republic of Germany, is a free, democratic country that is still in the process of coming to terms with its horrific past.

-The children on the photo at the top of this page are two of the 33,771 victims of the Bai Yar massacre.
+The children on the photo at the top of this page were two of the 33,771 victims of the Bai Yar massacre.
 Malvina Babat was four years old, her sister Polina was three when they were murdered.